AnouarELALAMI/Data-Analysis-Projects/README.md

 * Data Import and Cleaning: The project begins by importing the housing dataset and performing data cleaning procedures.
 This includes handling missing values, removing duplicates, and addressing outliers.
 * Exploratory Data Analysis: To gain insights into the housing data, the project employs exploratory data analysis techniques.
 Visualizations, such as Boxplots, Scatterplots, and Longitude-Latitude plots.
 * Library needed : Numpy, Pandas, Matplotlib and Seaborn, Keras.
+* Data Transformation and Feature Engineering: Certain data transformations are implemented to improve the model's performance.